earthly/website/blog/_posts/2023-07-25-using-gorm-go.md

     In Go, one library stands out when simplifying database interactions.
 This library is called GORM.
 This article will dive deep into using the GORM library to perform database operations in Go.
 last_modified_at: 2023-08-11
 ---
-**Explore the intricacies of GORM in Go through this article.
-Using GORM for database operations?
-Find out how Earthly's containerized build process can elevate your workflow.
-[Learn more](/).**
+**This article explains how to use GORM in Go.
+Earthly enhances your build process with a containerized approach.
+[Check it out](/).**

 In Go, one library stands out when simplifying database interactions.
 This library is called GORM, which stands for **Go Object-Relational Mapper**.